-A. 17-plate, 105-ampere hour National battery is used.
+A 17-plate, 120 ampere hour National battery is used.
 This battery is covered by a Guarantee and Adjustment Policy by its manufacturer.
-To be entitled to the benefits of this Policy the battery must be registered with a National Battery Dealer within thirty (30) days after delivery of the car.
+To be entitled to the benefits of this Policy the battery must be registered with a National Dealer within

+National Dealer within thirty (30) days after delivery of the car.
 Do not neglect to make this registration.